Skip to main content

 Inside an AI social media campaign

-A 12-post product launch campaign across LinkedIn, Instagram, Facebook, and X.
+A 12-post product launch campaign across LinkedIn, Instagram, Facebook, X, and TikTok.

-Apaya generates the opening batch inside a few minutes: 12 posts, four channels, image variants, and hashtag sets.
+Apaya reads the images for visual context, extracts transcripts from the videos, and generates the opening batch inside a few minutes: 12 posts, five channels, selected media, caption variants, image variants, and hashtag sets.
 The drafts populate the review queue.

 The director scans the captions.
 Two are off-tone for the brand.
 The director types feedback on each (“more punchy on the opener,” “lead with the customer outcome before the product feature”) and clicks regenerate.
 New drafts arrive.
 Approves both.
 Reads the next one.
 Wrong angle.
 Discards.
 Reads the LinkedIn long-form draft.
 Edits the closing line.
 Approves.
 Drops in approved brand photography on three posts where the AI-generated image was generic.
 Approves the rest.